 Damodaran (2006), p.
 8.

-Cf. the concept of IFRS’ Cash Generating Units as defined in IAS 36.6, or the similar concept of US GAAP’s Reporting Units as described in the ASC 350-20-35-33 ff. of the FASB.
+cf. the concept of the International Financial Reporting Standards [IFRS] Cash Generating Units as defined in IAS (impairment of assets) 36.6, or the similar concept of the United States Generally Accepted Accounting Principles [US-GAAP] Reporting Units as described in ASC 350-20-35-33 ff. of the Financial Accounting Standards Board.

-See ‘Ex ante v. ex post approach’, supra.
+See section titled ‘Ex ante v. ex post approach’, above.

-See ‘Developing and reviewing terminal value and terminal growth rate’, infra.
+See section titled ‘Developing and reviewing terminal value and terminal growth rate’, below.

 Allen et al. (2011), p.
 499.